-Human freedom occurs in a neurobiological system characterised with a metaphysical entailment.
-Thus, Libet and Wegner's empirical methodologies trivialises the entailment of consciousness during decision-making.
+Human freedom occurs in a neurobiological system with a metaphysical entailment.
+Thus, Libet and Wegner's empirical methodologies used to formulate their conceptions of free will is insufficient in claiming the nonexistence of free will.

 The problem stems from the error of subjecting the concept of free will to an empirical enquiry.
-The empirical enquiry limits the study and involvement of consciousness in decision-making.
-An empirical investigation does not seem to be an adequate method for resolving the free will debate as it generates philosophical inconsistencies, logical errors, misconceptions and causal fallacies that fall on the blind side of Libet and Wegner's line of reasoning (Mele, 2009: Roskies, 2011: Levy, 2015).
+An empirical investigation does not seem to be an adequate method for resolving the free will debate as it generates philosophical inconsistencies, logical errors, misconceptions and causal fallacies that fall on the blind side of Libet and Wegner's line of reasoning.
 This is the gap this study aims to address.